smeenka/esp32/lolin32/readme.md

 This can be done for example with filemanager krusader on ubuntu, and the lolin32 board running the ftpserver.

+After uploading the stack the first thing to do is:

+	import wifi
+	wifi.connect2ap("your_ssid","verysecret")

+In this way the ssid and password is stored in the config file.
+Next boot the main.py will connect to the ap automagically.

+If preferred one can manually edit the config.json file and modify the wlan_ip key:

+	"wlan_ip":"192.168.xxx.xxx"

 ## main.py